-5.3.1 With the air off, before blasting, do the following:

-- Check the pop-up valve's urethane coating for cracks and grooves.
+- 5.3.1 With the air off, before blasting, do the following: - Check the pop-up valve's urethane coating for cracks and grooves.
 Replace the pop-up valve at the first sign of wear.
-Refer to Section 6.8. - Inspect the rubber pop-up seal, and replace at the first sign of wear, drying, or cracking.
-Refer to Section 6.9. - Inspect exhaust muffler for blockage and wear, per Section 6.5.
+See Section 6.8. - Inspect the rubber pop-up seal, and replace at the first sign of wear, drying, or cracking.
+See Section 6.9. - Inspect exhaust muffler for blockage and wear, per Section 6.5.